Skip to main content

 Methods

-All living alumni who earned a bachelor’s degree or above from Boise State up through December 2022 were included in the analysis.
+All living alumni who earned a bachelor’s degree or above from Boise State up through spring 2022 were included in the analysis.
 The overall match rate, or percentage of alumni for whom Lightcast found a match, was 43.6%.
 As might be expected, match rates were higher for more recent graduates and decline markedly for alumni who are further from graduation.
 See Table 1.

 While Lightcast was able to match alumni from every academic college, some colleges had higher match rates than others.
-Table 2 below illustrates that regardless of degree level, the College of Engineering and the College of Business & Economics had the highest match rates of their alumni whereas the College of Health Sciences and the College of Education had the lowest match rates.
+Table 2 illustrates that regardless of degree level, the College of Engineering and the College of Business & Economics had the highest match rates of their alumni whereas the College of Health Sciences and the College of Education had the lowest match rates.

 From these match rates we can infer that industries and professions have differing requirements and norms for job seekers.
 Professions in Health Sciences and Education, for example, may rely less on online profiles and more on necessary certifications.
 In contrast, alumni seeking careers in highly competitive professions, such as engineering and business, may rely more on networking through online profiles in order to gain a competitive edge over other job seekers.
 Match rates by degree award level and specific academic department are provided in Appendix A.